Jayavanth-test/Java_InterviewPrep_Coding/README.md

 4. Fibanonical Series of Nth number.
 5. Factorial of a number.
 6. Find Min and Max element in an array without Sorting.
+7. Vowels and Constants Count in Given String.